babel/notes/2017-12/dec-15.md

 > Old todos: https://github.com/babel/notes/blob/master/2017-11/nov-01.md

 > Do we resolve .babelrc files in node_modules, or use the cwd or something? https://github.com/babel/babel/issues/6766
-> How do we handle polfills better
+> How do we handle polfills better?